percolate/mentions/README.md

 # Usage

-We provide a builder through which you could setup different options for the at mentions.
-Here is example:
+We provide a builder through which you could setup different options for @ mentions.
+Here is an example:

 ```
 Mentions mentions = new Mentions.Builder(context, commentField)